rojotek/docs/docs/security/full-disk-encryption.md

 title: Full Disk Encryption
 ---

 Full disk encryption protects the information stored on your Linode's disks by converting it into unreadable code that can only be deciphered by authorized individuals.
 Nearly everything on the disk is encrypted, including the swap space and temporary files.
-This guide will help you implement full disk encryption on a Linode running Debian 7 (Wheezy).
+This guide will help you implement full disk encryption on a Linode running Debian 8 (Jessie).
 You'll learn how to:

 -   Format and encrypt your disks
 -   Install a base Debian 8 (Jessie) system with `debootstrap`